Hi! Laura Diehl, here, and I am happy to share with you who we are, which includes a bit of the history of what led up to the ministry of GPS Hope.

 And speaking of my husband, he is definitely my rock, and he tries to keep me focused; a very challenging job for sure!

 As an author, ordained minister, and co-founder of GPS Hope, I am available to speak at conferences and churches, bringing a message of hope for bereaved parents, and also to share with those who want to know how to be a help and support to those who have lost a child.
-We are also looking for people or churches who would like to host a GPS Hope & Healing Conference.
+We are also looking for people or churches who would like to host a GPS Hope & Healing Conference or weekend retreat.
 If you are interested in having us come to you for any of these, please email us through our contact form.

 Of course, at the time I didn’t realize how prophetic my nickname for her was; but as God continued to move her forward in her calling, it was obvious to me what the name of her ministry should be.
 Not only because of our little love story, but, more importantly, because of her heart – for ALL generations to know God intimately and to move in His call for their lives now!
 Our prayer is that those touched by this ministry would truly “be a crown of glory in the hand of the Lord” (Is.
 62:3).